Prashant-SL/Prashant-SL/README.md

 - 🎓 I have completed my **Bachelor's in Computer Application from Karnataka University**

-- 🌱 I’m currently learning **Full Stack Web Development from Masai School & also intrested in Digital Marketing**
+- 🌱 I’m currently learning **Full Stack Web Development from Masai School, worked on WordPress for 2 years+ & also intrested in Digital Marketing**

 - 🎯 My Goal is to build apps which adds more value to the people's daily life